Vanyume: Population

-The Vanyume traditionally spoke the Vanyume language, a now-extinct Uto-Aztecan language belonging to the Takic branch.
-The Vanyume language was likely very closely related to the Serrano language, though it may have shared features with the neighboring Kitanemuk language.

 Population decline

 Between the late 18th and early 20th centuries, the Vanyume population dramatically declined.

 Missionization

 Beginning in 1790, a number of Vanyume people were baptized at Mission San Fernando and Mission San Gabriel.
 The period between 1811 and 1814 saw the most rapid missionization, a process likely aided through military intimidation.
-A 1811 effort may have attempted to forcefully round up and relocate the Vanyume and Serrano.
+An 1811 effort may have attempted to forcefully round up and relocate the Vanyume and Serrano.

 Compared to their upriver counterparts, Vanyume villages on the lower Mojave river enjoyed relative freedom from Spanish influence and missionization.

-In late 1810s, a number of Vanyume settlements were depopulated and their residents killed by warring Spanish and Mohave people.
+In late 1810s, several Vanyume settlements were depopulated and their residents killed by warring Spanish and Mojave people.

 Other factors

-Indigenous Californians interviewed by ethnographers in the late 19th and early 20th centuries describe incidents of trade-related violence with the Mohave as a key factor in the decline and dispersion of Vanyume populations.
+Indigenous Californians interviewed by ethnographers in the late 19th and early 20th centuries describe incidents of trade-related violence with the Mojave as a key factor in the decline and dispersion of Vanyume populations.
 These conflicts likely occurred around the 1830s.

-A number of living individuals are of Vanyume ancestry.
+Some living people have Vanyume ancestry.